cburdine/materials-ml-workshop/_sources/unsupervised_learning/unsupervised_applications.md

 :align: center
 ```

 Understanding patterns in superconductors' compositions and external conditions (such as pressure applied to the material) can help identify trends that correlate with desired high-$T_c$ behavior.
-These insights could be leveraged to discover new kinds of superconductors or to help engineer the external conditions to raise the $T_c$ of known superconductors.
+These insights could be leveraged to discover new kinds of superconductors or to help engineer the external conditions needed to raise the $T_c$ of known superconductors.

 You can download the dataset for this section using the following Python code: